 - You can’t go wrong with cooking lobster tails sous vide!
 Considering the price tag of this amazingly delicious food, you definitely want to avoid overcooking it.
 No rubbery lobster ever using the sous vide method, it’ll get perfectly cooked every time.
 Incredibly tender, buttery, and full of flavor, this is the way to go!

 - This method is very easy!
-Cooking lobster tails can sound a little intimidating, but fear not!
 All you’ll need to do is seal the lobster with butter in a food-safe bag, submerge it in the controlled water bath, and let it cook for 1 hour.
 Melt a little butter with fresh minced garlic to serve it with when the lobster tails are ready.

 - Make sure the lobster tails shells are removed before adding them to the zip-top bag.
 To remove them, use kitchen shears, to cut the underside shell right down the middle, then cut the attached sides, and using your fingers, peel the shell off the lobster meat.